elChupaCambra/UCL-DH-Blog/_posts/2020-12-17-hello-world.md

 ![_config.yml]({{ site.baseurl }}/images/hello-world/corgi.jpg)

 The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file, which can be found [here](https://github.com/elChupaCambra/UCL-DH-Blog/blob/main/_posts/helo-world.md).
+Go into /_posts/ and update the Hello World markdown file, which can be found [here](https://github.com/elChupaCambra/UCL-DH-Blog/blob/main/_posts/hello-world.md).
-Shoot me a message on the DH dicord channel if you have any questions!
+Shoot me a message on the DH discord channel if you have any questions!

 Clau